sbutler-gh/newsite/README.md

 You can see an example of how to include this in src/index.svelte

-> Edit the content of existing files/folders, or create new files folders as desired
+> 3. Edit the content of existing files/folders, or create new files folders as desired

 Currently, in routes, there is a  posts folder and a projects folder.

 You may have many files in posts to represent different posts.
 Just add those files in that folder, and they will be accessible like this:

-yourdomain.com/posts/filename
+`yourdomain.com/posts/filename`

 If you want to create a "home" page for that folder — like a catalog of all of your posts — then make that an "index" file inside that folder.

-When someone vistist  yourdomain.com/posts, they will see the index.svelte file in the posts folder.
-When someone visits yourdomain.com/yourfolder, they will see the index.svelte file in the yourfolder folder.
+When someone visits  `yourdomain.com/posts`, they will see the `index.svelte` file in the `/posts` folder.
+When someone visits `yourdomain.com/yourfolder`, they will see the `index.svelte` file in the `/yourfolder` folder.

 # create-svelte